-You just started your brand new Segway electric scooter when suddenly you hear... beep, beep, beep!
-It's impossible to ride peacefully with these incessant beeps following you every time you pull the trigger.
-You don't need to worry; these sound signals have a logical explanation and are even designed for your safety.
+You just started your brand new Segway electric scooter, when suddenly you hear… beep, beep, beep!
+It’s impossible to ride calmly with these incessant beeps following you every time you pull the throttle.
+You don’t need to worry; these sound signals have a logical explanation and are even designed for your safety.
 Your electric scooter just needs a few adjustments.
-In the following lines, we explain why your Segway scooter beeps continuously during the first use and how to fix it in a few minutes.
+Through these lines, we explain why your Segway scooter beeps nonstop during the first use and how to fix this in a few minutes.

 Why does my Segway electric scooter beep from the first use?

-Before panicking, know that these beeps are most often normal.
-They are part of the safety system designed by the manufacturer to alert you and ensure that everything is in order before riding.
-So here is why your Segway electric scooter beeps at startup.
+Before you panic, know that these beeps are most often normal.
+They are part of the safety system provided by the manufacturer to alert you and ensure everything is in order before riding.
+This is why your Segway electric scooter beeps as soon as it is turned on.

 Segway electric scooter